gvwilson/thirdbit/src/fiction/iffy/index.md

 The governor smiled.
 "On the contrary.
-We leave for Mount Tyree first thing tomorrow."
+We leave for Mount Tyree the day after tomorrow."

 Doctor Johel raised an eyebrow.
 "We?"

 The governor's smile grew even warmer.
 "Absolutely," he said.
-"I wouldn't miss it for the world."
+"I wouldn't miss it for the world.
+It's just a shame Commander Wales wasn't able to join us.
+I don't suppose you'd know anything about that?"

+Doctor Johel shook her head.
+"Believe me,
+I'm as annoyed as you are.
+And as puzzled.
+I can only assume that he had some assistance."
+She very pointedly didn't look at Iffy as she spoke.

 There was a shower in the basement that provided a seemingly endless flow of hot water that didn't smell of the sea.